GrammaticalFramework/gf-rgl/src/TEMPLATE/README.md

 The next thing to add is `IAdv` for interrogative adverbs, like "why" or "where".
 With these, you can ask questions like "why do you walk" and "where are you".
 - lincat for `IAdv`
+- lin for some `IAdv`s in Structural, and/or `PrepIP` in Question
 - lin for `QuestIAdv`
-- lin for some `IAdv`s in Structural
 - lincat for `IComp`
-- lin for `CompIAdv` and `QuestIComp`
+- lin for `CompIAdv`, `CompIP` and `QuestIComp`

-Probably the hardest concept here is using `IP` as an object, like "who do you like".
+Finally, we can also make a question using `IP` as an object, e.g. "who do you like".
+Where previously we have formed QCls from a normal VP with a special subject (`IP` instead of `NP`), here we introduce a new category `ClSlash`, which is a `Cl` missing an object.
+So you need the following:
+- lincat for `ClSlash`
+- lin for `QuestSlash`

 ## Adjectives